Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 	</figcaption>
 </figure>

+While working with different brands you might encounter examples where certain variations/themes are supported in one brand but not in another.
+For example o-message Action message supports internal and whitelabel brands but not core.
+In this kind of situations we recommend to use create brand specific folders inside stories directory and our storybook configuration will take care of the rest.
+Example directory structure:

+`stories/*.stories.tsx` - stories for all brands
+`stories/[brand]/*.stories.tsx` - stories for a specific brand `stories/shared/.tsx` - exports stories for re-export to support multiple specific brands (no .stories extension)

+If component supports only one brand you don't need brand specific structure for this since `origami.json` will make our storybook configuration aware that there is only one brand and it will skip builds for other brands.
 ## Adding button

 Our demo is missing the count button and it's related sentence.
 When we discussed [browser support](/documentation/tutorials/create-a-new-component-part-5/#browser-support) we decided to display count functionality if JS was enabled.
 In this case we have written a TSX template but never initialised components javascript.
 To do so we will need to update our `example.stories.tsx` file by adding the following code: